VIG2K3/KOHA_DONATION_APP/README.md

+About App:

+KOHA comes from the Maori term, “gift” or “donation”.
+It is a mobile application that makes charitable giving more engaging, convenient, and rewarding.
+KOHA lets users donate unused and pre-loved items to charity centres through two options: Koha Stations and Doorstep Pick Up.
+Each donation gives users points, which can then be redeemed for vouchers from partner stores.
+Other features include a map for viewing nearby Koha Stations, donation request tracking, and a customisable profile.
+The goal of KOHA is to create an efficient and sustainable donation environment which will increase social responsibility and assist NGOs in their cause.

+How to Install:

 1. Download the ZIP file from GitHub.
 2. Unzip the file.
 3. Open the file in Android Studio and run the code.